-Permittee shall review its stormwater pollution prevention practices each year and revise the plan (required in Section B-11), if this average concentration for any indicator pollutant in the previous year's sampling was greater than the corresponding cut-off value for that pollutant.
-This plan must be revised within thirty (30) days of finding the previous year's sampling results being over the cut-off value.
+The Permittee shall review its stormwater pollution prevention practices each year and revise the SWPPP (required in Section B-9), if the average concentration for any indicator pollutant in the previous year's sampling was greater than the corresponding benchmark monitoring value for that pollutant.
+The SWPPP must be revised within thirty (30) days of finding the previous year's sampling results being over the benchmark value.